TusharKukra/ImageClassifierTensorflow/README.md

 <img src="images/classifydemo_img8.png?raw=true" style="width: 80%" />

-To test the app, open the app called `TFL Classify` on your device.
+To test the app, open the app called `Whats This` on your device.
 When you run the app the first time, the app will request permission to access the camera.
 Re-installing the app may require you to uninstall the previous installations.